 See if it adds up and you can see a discrepancy coming before it creeps up you like it did us.
 We didn’t take my bills, my credit card payments, urgent care bills, hospital bills, health insurance, his student loans, etc. into account.
 At one point we realized I wasn’t even putting in the amount for rent that I initially said I would.
 I forgot, and we miscalculated.
 That’s when it hit me.

 Crap, I’m not making enough money.

-I’m using my credit card for groceries, I’m increasing my debt, I’m barely making the credit card payments, my med bills are starting to pile and hubby can’t help because he’s struggling too…This.
+I’m using my credit card for groceries half the time.
+I’m increasing my debt, I’m barely making the credit card payments, my med bills are starting to pile and hubby can’t help because he’s struggling too…This.
 Is.
 Bad.
 I’m writing this not as an admission to defeat, but as the first step of many that I will take to move back into the black.